-Driving in ItalyiStockphoto
+Driving in Italy?

 Low Emission Zones

 Italy has jumped on the EU bandwagon and has begun implementing so-called Low Emission Zones (LEZ) in some regions.
 There are two options for enforcing the LEZ guidelines.
-In some cities, your vehicle may be required to have a stamp that explicitly states it meets the standards for low emissions zones.
+In some cities, your vehicle may be required to have a stamp that states it meets the standards for low emissions zones.
 Alternatively, your license plates may be photographed while you are in an LEZ equipped with cameras.

-The European Union’s site on LEZs advises which cities in Italy have these zones and how you are to comply with them.
+The European Union’s site on LEZs advises which cities in Italy have these zones and how you can comply with the regulations.
 Fines for driving in an Italian LEZ without a proper vehicle, or at the wrong time, can result in a hefty fine.